mikechao/tic-tac-toe-ai/docs/backend-architecture.md

 - `pnpm --filter backend db:seed` – seed preset Gemini Nano model metadata
 - `pnpm db:migrate` – Turbo task fan-out for future multi-package usage
 - Drizzle config lives at `drizzle.config.ts`, migrations output to `apps/backend/drizzle/migrations`

+### Authentication Stub

+- `createAuthMiddleware` currently extracts a bearer token (if provided) and stores it in the request context (`authToken`).
+No enforcement occurs yet; the middleware acts as a seam for future JWT/session validation and user identity population.

 ## Production Deployment